mvle/scheduler-plugins/kep/399-sysched-scoring/README.md

 ## Design Details: Overall architecture

 SySched utilizes system call profiles of pods obtained through their security contexts in the form of seccomp profiles.
 It computes a score for each feasible node by comparing the system call profile of the pod with the system call profiles of the existing pods in the node.
 Our plugin keeps track of the placements of pods and their system call profiles using a lightweight in-memory cache to reduce the cost of querying the API server.
 To compute the scores, the plugin uses the ExS metric.
 We define the ExS metric to capture the system calls that a pod does not need, but are present in the node.
 Our plugin then returns the computed normalized ExS scores to be combined with other scores in Kubernetes for ranking candidate nodes.
 If a pod has no seccomp profile associated with it, then our plugin effectively is a no-op.
-The following figure shows the integration of our plugin with the Kubernetes scheduler.
+Figure 1 shows the integration of our plugin with the Kubernetes scheduler.

 <p align="center">
 <img src="images/arch.png" style="width:70%">
 </p>

 <p align="center">
-<b>Figure 3: Overall architecture</b>
+<b>Figure 1: Overall architecture</b>
 </p>

 ### Scheduling Metrics - Extraneous System Call (ExS)

 At the heart of SySched is a single-valued score used to quantify the extraneous system call exposure of a pod on a node.
 Informally, ExS captures the additional system calls accessible on a node that the pod itself does not use.
 This score reflects the potential “danger” a pod must face when running on the target node as vulnerabilities in these extraneous system calls from neighboring pods can jeopardize its own security.

-For illustrative purpose, we consider a hypothetical node capable of executing nine system calls numbered from 1 to 9 in Figure 4.
+For illustrative purpose, we consider a hypothetical node capable of executing nine system calls numbered from 1 to 9 in Figure 2.
 If we have three pods $P_1$, $P_2$, and $P_3$ in the node with their system call profiles $S_1 = \{1, 2, 3, 5\}$, $S_2 = \{4, 7, 8\}$, and $S_3 = \{1, 3, 5, 9\}$ respectively, we can obtain the ExS for pod $P_1$, $P_2$, and $P_3$ as follows.

 > ExS for $P_2 = (S_1 \cup S_2 \cup S_3) - S_1 = \{1, 2, 3, 4, 5, 7, 8, 9\} - \{1, 2, 3, 5\} = \{4, 7, 8, 9\}$